 Listen to the concerns of others

-If relatives, friends, or others begin to talk to you about your driving, it may be time to take a hard, honest look at your driving ability:
+If relatives, friends, or others express concerns about your driving, it may be time to take a hard, honest look at your driving ability.

 Getting a professional evaluation